keithalewis/math/opm.md

-ignores salient features of actual markets by assuming there is no bid/ask spread, instruments can be bought or sold in any amount with no effect on the price, and has nothing whatsoever to say about counterparty risk.
+ignores salient features of actual markets by assuming there is no bid/ask spread, instruments can be bought or sold in any amount with no effect on the price, and has nothing to say about counterparty risk.

-The model defines the initial vector of tradeable instruments prices and their terminal prices contingent on the realized outcome.
-If there are no arbitrage opportunities available then prices are subject to a geometric constraint determined by the final prices: the initial price vector must belong to the smallest closed cone
+The model defines the initial vector of tradable instruments prices and their terminal prices contingent on the realized outcome.
+If no arbitrage opportunities available then prices are subject to a geometric constraint determined by the final prices: the initial price vector must belong to the smallest closed cone